Meet Our Team

 Meet Majeja Miah, our Mentor.

-Majeja is a Solicitor at Cartwright King Solicitors, specialising in Child Care Law.
-She provides robust representation for parents and grandparents in both Public and Private Children Law proceedings, and is deeply committed to safeguarding children’s welfare while ensuring that the rights of families are upheld.
-With extensive experience advocating in court, Majeja brings both expertise and compassion to every case she handles.
+Majeja is a Solicitor at Cartwright King Solicitors, specialising in Child Care Law and representing parents and grandparents in Public and Private Children Law proceedings.
+Majeja is passionate about safeguarding children’s welfare while ensuring families’ rights are protected.

 -